VictorBurtman/FX-Scripts-and-Tools/README.md

 [How to use the tyCache control script](https://www.youtube.com/watch?v=Q3q3P92XOYg&list=PL4Fltnv41D9PCAp6L5GAXB9XbF0XZ-NGI&index=12).

-## More of My Work

-Explore more of my work on my [website](https://www.victorburtman.com/).

 ## Contact

 For suggestions or bug reports, feel free to reach out at **victorburtman@gmail.com**.

+Explore more of my work on my [website](https://www.victorburtman.com/).

 Enjoy!

-### Usage License
-The scripts in this repository are free to use and royalty-free.
-You are allowed to use them in commercial productions, provided that I am credited as the author.
-However, resale of these scripts is strictly prohibited.